IMPORTANT NOTE re blogs on COVID-19

 In the current climate, things are different.
 And they’re likely to be different for a while yet.
 Social distancing is likely to be in our lives for the foreseeable, so business start-ups need to adapt to that.

 Brexit hasn’t gone away either.
-We are still going to leave the EU and there are likely to be changes to the economy because of that.
+We may have now left the EU but there are likely to be changes to the economy because of that.
 Will you need supplies from an EU country, for example?

 The COVID-19 pandemic will likely put the UK and many other countries into a deep recession.
 Will your business idea be able to survive or even thrive?
 It may not be the time to start a luxury car business but providing environmentally friendly packaging for takeaways could be a success.